Last Updated on

-Barbara Fredrickson (2009), the developer of Broaden and Build Theory, introduces us to the idea that the more positive emotions we experience we begin to an upward spiral where happiness and well being can become a reality.
-Fredrickson’s research into the dynamics and benefits of positive emotions focuses primarily on the 10 most common positive emotions for all of us.
+Barbara Fredrickson (2009), the researcher who developed the Broaden-and-Build Theory, introduced us to the idea that as we experience more positive emotions, we travel in an upward spiral where happiness and well-being can become a reality.
+Fredrickson’s research on the dynamics and benefits of positive emotions focuses primarily on the 10 most common positive emotions.

-In this article we provide you with some fantastic TED talks which offer some insight into these different positive emotions.
-We hope you get inspired to broaden and build your happy life, enjoy!
+In this article, we recommend some fantastic TED Talks that offer insight into these positive emotions.
+We hope you get inspired to both broaden and build your life.
+Enjoy!

-How could surfing in freezing cold water gives you a joy?
-In this talk, Chris Burkard will show you a new perspective of experiencing joy.
-Prepare to be inspired, playful and pushed to your edge.
+How can surfing in freezing cold water gives you joy?
+In this talk, Chris Burkard explains a new perspective to experiencing joy.
+Prepare to be inspired, playful, and pushed to your edge.

-Want to be happy?
-Be grateful by David Steindl
+Want to Be Happy?
+Be Grateful by David Steindl

-In this video Steindl points to what gratitude is and how it works.
-He will also help you rethink the relationship between happiness and gratitude.
-Learn to find key to the one true treasure that we are all have the power to have.
+In this video, David Steindl explains what gratitude is and how it works.
+He also reveals how to rethink the relationship between happiness and gratitude.
+Learn the key to the one treasure that we all have the power to attain.

 The Habits of Happiness by Matthieu Ricard

-In this next video, Matthieu Ricard, biochemist turned Buddhist monk, will take you up into the Himalayas.
-He presents his belief that well-being is, in fact, a deep sense of serenity and fulfillment rather than a mere pleasurable sensation.
-He discusses how training your mind and finding serenity could help you deal with the constant fluctuations of human emotions.
+In this video, Matthieu Ricard, a biochemist who became a Buddhist monk, will take you on a journey into the Himalayas.
+He presents his belief that well-being is, in fact, a deep sense of serenity and fulfillment rather than a just a pleasurable sensation.
+He explains how training your mind and finding serenity can help you deal with the constant fluctuations of human emotions.

 A 12-year-old App Developer by Thomas Suarez

-Like all other successful people, Suarez has used his interest in app creation to pursue his dream and achieve what was never achievable before.
+Thomas Suarez used his deep interest in app creation to pursue his dream and achieve the previously unachievable.

-Surviving famine, finding a lost family, crossing borders and living as a refugee, Joseph Kim has not had an easy life.
-In this talk he inspires us to use hope to surpass harsh difficulties and turn challenges into motivations for a better life.
-He does this all whilst remaining grateful for his past.
+Surviving famine, finding a lost family, crossing borders, and living as a refugee, Joseph Kim has not had an easy life.
+In this talk, he inspires us to use hope as a tool for overcoming harsh realities and transforming challenges into motivation for a better life.
+He does this all while remaining grateful for his difficult past.

-Which achievements in your life are you proud of?
-What have you done today that you won’t regret when you look back?
-At age 64, Diana Nyad has swum from Cuba to Florida and achieved her lifelong goal!
+Of which achievements in your life are you the proudest?
+What have you done today that you won’t regret when looking back on your life?
+At age 64, Diana Nyad swam from Cuba to Florida and achieved her lifelong goal.
 Let’s take the time to learn from her achievements and her thrilling story of pride and commitment.

 It’s time for “The Talk” by Julia Sweeney

-Stella Young’s pithy presentation asks why disabled people are expected to be the inspiration in society.
-To the contrary prepare to be inspired by the vision of a future where genuine achievement is valued by all.
+Stella Young’s pithy presentation asks why disabled people are expected to serve as inspiration for the able-bodied.
+Instead of being inspired by any perceived adversities in Young’s life, be inspired by her vision of a future where genuine achievement is valued by all.

-Awesome!!
-Do you know the true meaning of this phrase?
-In her short but powerful talk, Jill Shargaa shows us what inspires awe and reminds us how to use this amazing word the way it is intended.
+“Awesome!”
+Do you know the true meaning of this word?
+In her short but powerful talk, Jill Shargaa explains what inspires awe and reminds us how to use this powerful word the way it is intended.

-Have you ever set a condition for love?
-In this talk, Solomon will take your understanding of love to another level.
-Through his personal story and those of his friends who are viewed by society as “different”, he will show you how love is the fundamental key that could heal and make real progress for a better world.
+Have you ever set a condition for your love?
+In this talk, Andrew Solomon will take your understanding of love to another level.
+Through his personal story, and the stories of his friends who are viewed as “different” by society at large, Solomon will show you that love is the fundamental key to healing and making real progress toward a better world.

 Fredrickson, B. (2009).
 Positivity.
 Oxford: Oneworld Publications